-Turning the Interview Table
+8. Turn the Interview Table

-Have you ever been curious as to what it's like from the other side of the interview desk.
+Have you ever been curious as to what it's like from the other side of the interview desk?
 The Writer of this page was curious too and found the book above to be very explicit and helpful.
-Right from the horses' mouth, the book's author, an experienced interviewer, reveals what every candidate needs to know.
+Right from the horse's mouth, the book's author, an experienced interviewer, reveals what every candidate needs to know.

 By being well prepared and presented, you'll more likely come across as a competent, friendly, professional and, yes, confident candidate and significantly enhance your chances of landing that job.

 An applicant's mindset plays a big part in their interview performance and so another great addition to your interview preparation is to have a related mantra or positive statement.
-Now wait - even if you're not necessarily into what some call "that positive thinking malarkey", please do stay with this notion for a second.
+Now wait—even if you're not necessarily into what some call "that positive thinking malarkey", please do stay with this notion for a second.

-Your interim positive statement could simply be "I am in the process of preparing thoroughly for my interview" and no you don't have to say it out loud (unless of course you choose to!).
+Your interim positive statement could simply be "I am in the process of preparing thoroughly for my interview" and no you don't have to say it out loud (unless of course, you choose to!).

 Thinking it over and over in your head with increasing conviction is what's called for here.

 Why you may ask.
-Quite simply because you don't want to allow lack of self confidence, anxiety, overwhelm or unconscious self sabotage to negate all that hard work you are doing to prepare yourself.
+Quite simply because you don't want to allow lack of self-confidence, anxiety, overwhelm or unconscious self-sabotage to negate all that hard work you are doing to prepare yourself.
 So when these confidence knocking emotions rise up in your head, you can knock them back down by hammering them repeatedly with the mantra repetitions.

-The Interim and the Upgrade
+10. Believe in Both the Interim and the Upgrade

-On the day itself you should be in a position to upgrade your positive statement to something akin to "I am confident and capable of acing this interview" and actually believe it.
+On the day itself, you should be in a position to upgrade your positive statement to something akin to "I am confident and capable of acing this interview" and actually believe it.
 And believing in this positive statement is certainly attainable if indeed you have prepared thoroughly along the lines of the seven recommendations above.

 In the main, mantras and positive affirmations are much more effective if your actions support them so an "interim" mantra, coupled with diligent preparation, is very likely to give your interview confidence a very significant boost.